 China dominates the headlines all over the world when it comes to international business and in real estate this runs specifically true given the data shows that of the complete sales volume in the USA to international traders, China has 50% of that.
 All irrespective of barriers including language and social distinctions.

 With such a highly profitable marketplace in existence, how do you break in to it?

 CPROP’s end-to-end digital transaction administration platform is made to present real estate brokers to international leads and help them safely and transparently close deals.
-Allie Wright of The Wright Team in South Florida, claims blockchain technology and digital currency is the future and that she’s seen a steady rise in it being used in real estate transactions.
+Many realtors claims blockchain technology and digital currency is the future and that she’s seen a steady rise in it being used in real estate transactions.

 The short answer is that it involves technology that facilitates interaction and connects a group of proven companies to collaborate on ushering a deal from contact to close.
 We are going to present a couple of ways any commercial real estate agents might hedge in to this market sector.

 Hedging in on the international real estate industry is not straight forward for real estate brokers who have not ventured here before.
 Realtors interested in entering the market of dealing with international buyers and vendors should really think outside the box and search segments of the Web where these pocket communities may meet.

 In the event that the platform boasts a company directory with unfiltered buyers ratings and reviews plus automated translations, better still.

 A long distance deal, particularly among parties in separate countries, is usually a formula for miscommunication and, in the worst cases, fraud.